Book of Ingenious Devices: Automatic controls

 The Banu Musa brothers described a number of early automatic controls.
 Two-step level controls for fluids, an early form of discontinuous variable structure controls, were developed by the Banu Musa brothers.
 They also described an early feedback controller.
 Donald Routledge Hill wrote the following on the automatic controls underlying the mechanical trick devices described in the book:

 The Banu Musa also developed an early fail-safe system for use in their trick devices, as described by Hill:

 Automatic crank

 The non-manual crank appears in several of the hydraulic devices described by the Banū Mūsā brothers in their Book of Ingenious Devices.
 These automatically operated cranks appear in several devices, two of which contain an action which approximates to that of a crankshaft, anticipating Al-Jazari's invention by several centuries and its first appearance in Europe by over five centuries.
-However, the automatic crank described by the Banu Musa would not have allowed a full rotation, but only a small modification was required to convert it to a crankshaft.
+The automatic crank described by the Banu Musa would not have allowed a full rotation, but a small modification could have converted it to a true crankshaft.